goble1/portfolio/src/content/blog/blog/Tell-me-where-it-hurts.md

 I read it some time ago, but it came back to the front of my mind while debugging a memory leak.
 Being a Site Reliability Engineer (SRE) is a lot like being a veterinarian.
 My “patients” — the systems and applications I care for — don’t talk either.
 They don’t say, “I’m feeling slow today” or “my database hurts.”
 Instead, they show symptoms: rising error rates, latency spikes, memory leaks, or sudden crashes.
 It’s my job to interpret those signals, diagnose the cause, and restore health.

 ## The Family Doctor
 Most days, I’m like a family doctor checking up on healthy patients.
 I’m monitoring golden signals: latency, uptime, and resource use.
 I look for security issues, open incidents, and early warning signs.
-Just like a doctor looks at diet and lifestyle, I review scaling strategies, redundancy, and data consumption patterns.
+Just like a doctor looks at diet and lifestyle, I review scaling strategies, redundancy, and data consumption patterns; as a form of preventative car.

 My service level indicators (SLIs) are the equivalent of “I’m not sleeping well” or “I’ve been gaining weight.”
 They aren’t emergencies — but they tell me whether the system is thriving or drifting toward trouble.